johnperry-math/AoC2023/README.md

 The Ada uses a sequence of `if`-`then` statements and converts each character or string to a digit.

-Speedwise, the two are more or less the same.
+Speed-wise, the two are more or less the same.
 The Rust is a little faster, but (a) I'm running it in release mode, while I'm running Ada at whatever gnat's default optimization level is, and (b) Ada is checking the contracts for the `Digit` function.